Exceptions and File Handling¶

 - The

-module, takes a wildcard and returns the full path of all files and directories matching the wildcard.
-Here the wildcard is a directory path plus “*.mp3”, which will match all.mp3
+globmodule, takes a wildcard and returns the full path of all files and directories matching the wildcard.
+Here the wildcard is a directory path plus “*.mp3”, which will match all.mp3files.
+Note that each element of the returned list already includes the full path of the file. - [45]:

 - If you want to find all the files in a specific directory that start with “s” and end with ”.mp3”, you can do that too.